simonwhitaker/goo-website/src/content/blog/0011-quick-git-server.md

 ## Unpicking the SSH notation

-It's helpful to first understand what that notation Github uses actually means.
+It's helpful to first understand what the SSH notation actually means.
 It's really simple.
 The basic format is:

 	[username]@[hostname]:[path to repository]